Blackboard Achieve is only available to clients with the Blackboard Achieve license.

 - Course Name: As configured in your LMS.

 - Course ID: As configured in your LMS.
+You can select more than one.

 - Course Duration Type: Choose between a fixed or continuous duration.
 Courses with an end date are fixed.